humanfactor-io/another-crypto-analysis-tool/README.md

 ---
 ## Disclaimers

 - Don't download and run shit you don't understand.
 Perform your own due diligence.
-- Project not endorsed by @TheFlowHorse
+- All analysis files in In_Development require varying levels of work to complete.

 ## Features